We are all chasing the American dream, but your story doesn’t have to start in the land of the free.

 Meeting and building relationships with people from other countries and cultures open doors to experiences and adventures you’d probably never have thought before, potentially changing your life forever.

 There could be a million reasons you want to make a change and escape your current situation, and working abroad offers the perfect way for you to do just that — all while lining yourself up for future career moves.

-Making small changes like moving out or changing your job can only go so far, but by moving abroad you place yourself in a totally new environment, allowing for a completely fresh start.
+Making small changes like moving out or changing your job can only go so far, but by moving abroad you place yourself in a new environment, allowing for a completely fresh start.